aniasobo/bookfinder-cli/README.md

 ### Search for books

 You can use any search terms you want to find books.
-To find a book by title and author use `$ node index.js find '<title> <author>'`, like so:
+For example, to find a book by title and author use `$ node index.js find '<title> <author>'`, like so:

 ```
 $ node index.js find 'meridian mccarthy'